Calvinbullock/_myHome/.config/nvim/readme.md

 - language specifics
     - use `after/ftplugin` this will load ftpugins after the other configs.
+    - make a file in after/ftplugin named after the file extension you are setting up
+        - EX: "textfile", "cpp". "html"

 ## lsp/linters of choice
 - clangd                (c++, c)